Marsh & McLennan, Kroll, Altegrity

 Swett & Crawford, Cooper Gay

-London-based independent wholesale, reinsurance and specialist broker Cooper Gay and Atlanta-based U.S. wholesale broker Swett & Crawford confirmed in joint bulletins that they are in advanced deal discussions.
+London-based independent wholesale, reinsurance and specialist broker Cooper Gay and Atlanta-based U.S. wholesale broker Swett & Crawford confirmed they are in advanced deal discussions.

-Preferred Concepts is a privately held organization that operates out of New York City, Irvine, California and Westport and Hamden, Connecticut.
-Its affiliated companies include Integrated Risk Facilities, Inc. Protector PG and ezumbrella.com.
+Preferred Concepts is a privately held organization formed in 1989.
+It operates out of four offices in New York City, Irvine, California and Westport and Hamden, Connecticut.

 The combined company, with 85 employees in Atlanta, Hartford, New York, San Francisco and Westport, Conn., will remain headquartered in New York.